varnerlab/CHEME-1800-Computing-Book/unit-2-data/reduction.md

 ````

-SVD can be used to diagonalize a matrix, find the eigenvalues and eigenvectors of a matrix, and solve linear equations.
+SVD can be used to diagonalize a matrix, find the eigenvalues of a matrix, and solve linear equations.
 It is also essential in [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) as a dimensionality reduction technique.

 ````{prf:observation} SVD matrix decomposition
 :label: obs-svd-matrix-decomposition